 Why are other umbrella companies offering me higher take home pay?

 Compliant and ethical umbrella companies will provide you with a PAYE take-home pay calculation based entirely on your circumstances.
-This means the figure you’re given is accurate, and when you are paid, you’ll have a very similar amount paid into your bank and stated on your payslip.

 Do I have to use an umbrella company if I am inside IR35?